larrylp2/reddit_graph_analysis/README.md

 with the number next to each corresponse to the distance from the starting node

-`BFS`:
+`BFS`

 ![image](https://media.github-dev.cs.illinois.edu/user/11993/files/d6a9454f-f71a-41c0-b3ea-244c12048438)

 Enter the command, then the output location and the starting point.
 The output will look like this

 ![image](https://media.github-dev.cs.illinois.edu/user/11993/files/22fb8991-3857-4d93-92f4-d52318c37d0f)

-`Visualization`:
+`Visualization`

 ![image](https://media.github-dev.cs.illinois.edu/user/11993/files/7c7d0e4c-d5bb-4f52-8454-46a251b48522)

 Enter the command, followed by the output location, then the seconds to simulate, typically from 1000 to 2000, and enter picture size

+`Switch`

-`Switch`: Switch to another graph.
+Switch to another graph.
 The current graph will be erased and you can enter the directory to a new dataset

+`Exit`

-`Exit`: Exit
+Exit the program

 ## Testing
 To build the test: